sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

 Installing the SAS Kernel
 =========================

-The SASPY package installs just like any other Python package.
+The SASPy package installs just like any other Python package.
 It is a pure Python package and works with Python 3.3+ installations.
 To install using `pip`, you execute the following::